datafold/demo/README.md

 All actual changes should be commited to the `master` branch, other `master-...` branches are supposed to be reset to the `master` branch daily.

 ### CI demo
+!
+To ensure the integrity and isolation of GitHub Actions workflows, it is advisable to create pull requests (PRs) for different 'master' branches from distinct commits.
+This practice helps prevent cross-PR leakage and ensures that workflows run independently.

 To demonstrate Datafold experience in CI on Snowflake - one needs to create PRs targeting the `master` branch.
 - production schema in Snowflake: `demo.core`
 - PR schemas: `demo.pr_num_<pr_number>`